Amaha / / / Psychologist vs Psychiatrist: What's the Real Difference and Who Should You Choose?

 - Guide people through life transitions like breakups, grief, career confusion, parental stress, job loss, and divorce

-What Does a Psychiatrist Actually Do?
+What Does A Psychiatrist Do?

+Psychiatrists combine medical knowledge with mental health expertise.
 Psychiatrists are doctors.
 They’ve studied medicine and then specialised in mental health.

 - Diagnose psychiatric disorders like depression, bipolar disorder, schizophrenia, OCD, and ADHD